-Despite these sub-optimal moves, it seems that the inventory process learned by the market maker has an invariant measure that closely matches the optimal invariant measure.
-It is reassuring to see that an invariant measure appears, at least numerically, to exist, because the controlled process is assumed to be stationary and ergodic (and therefore admits an invariant measure) in Theorem 3.6.
+Despite these suboptimal moves, it seems that the inventory process learned by market maker has an invariant measure that closely matches the optimal invariant measure.
+It is promising to see that an invariant measure exists at all, because the controlled process is assumed to be stationary and ergodic (and therefore admits an invariant measure) in Theorem 3.2.

 It is also worth noting that the inventory process, controlled either by the ESN or the optimal control, has support on \mathbb{R} , which is not a compact space.
-Therefore, the conditions of Theorem 3.6 don't technically hold.
-However, the numerical results here suggest that the ESN has learned the value functional adequately well, suggesting that Theorem 3.6 may hold under relaxed conditions.
-Of course, realisations of the stochastic processes always explore only bounded subsets of \mathbb{R} .
+Therefore, the conditions of Theorem 3.2 don't technically hold.
+However, the numerical results here suggest that the ESN has learned the value functional adequately well, suggesting that Theorem 3.2 may hold under relaxed conditions.